 As you may imagine, given the various time zones around the world and regional desks responsible for various trade routes and services (Example Asia DG desk in Singapore or Hong Kong, Europe DG Desk in London, Hamburg or Marseille, America DG desk in New York or Charleston), this approval may take a bit of time..

-Apart from the time differences, the recent spate of accidents at sea purportedly due to improper declaration of hazardous cargoes also has a bit of an adverse effect in the turn around time of DG acceptance resulting in the DG Approver also having to check
+Apart from the time differences, the recent spate of maritime disasters and incidents on land purportedly due to improper or misdeclaration of hazardous cargoes also has a bit of an adverse effect in the turn around time of DG acceptance resulting in the DG Approver also having to check

 - Type of packaging ( drums, boxes, bags, jerrycan, IBCs, tanks, cylinders, MEGCs)

 - Material of packaging ( Plastics, Steel, Aluminium, Wooden, etc)

 - Quantity per package and how much is allowed per ship